erikdesjardins/webpack-rollup-loader/README.md

 ## Usage

 **Note:** This loader must only be applied once to the entry module.
-Using it to load all `.js` files (or even just recursively) has undefined behaviour and is likely to produce horrendously incorrect code.
+Using it to load all `.js` files (or just recursively) _will_ produce incorrect code.

-Also, make sure that Babel is not compiling ES6 imports to CommonJS with the `transform-es2015-modules-commonjs` plugin.
+If you use Babel, make sure that it isn't [converting ES6 imports to CommonJS](https://babeljs.io/docs/en/babel-plugin-transform-modules-commonjs).

 **webpack.config.js:**